-The rione Esquilino is one of the oldest districts of Rome, although it is not considered to be part of the historical center of the city.
+The Esquilino district is one of the oldest of Rome, although it is not considered to be part of the historical centre.
 The Latin word esquiliae means more or less suburbs.
-Esquilino is bordered by the Via Marsala in the north, the Via Cavour and the Monti quarter in the east and the quarters Prenestino-Labicano and Tiburtino in the south west.
+Esquilino is bordered by the Via Marsala in the north, the Via Cavour and the Monti neighborhood in the east and the quarters Prenestino-Labicano and Tiburtino in the south west.

 Esquilino District Rome

 Esquilino was situated outside the Servian Walls, the first defensive walls that were built around Rome, but within the more recently built Aurelian Walls.

 The rione consists of three hills, the Cispius, the Oppius and the Fagutalis and was one of the first inhabited parts of the city.
 The first time Rome was divided into districts, in the times of Emperor Augustus, the neighborhood now called Monti was also part of Esquilino.

 In those days part of the area was used as a garbage dump and a burial place for slaves and poor people.
 However, when August became Emperor he had 10 meters of earth poured onto this dirty and unhealthy area.

 Mecenate had his gardens built here, but unfortunately there is hardly anything left of these.
 When the population started growing and more housing was needed, the gardens were destroyed.
 In 1874 the Auditorium was discovered.

 Also after Augustus‘ reign the rione was mostly used by the wealthier Romans in orde to have their villas constructed.
 On the central square of the area, Piazza Vittorio Emanuele II, ruins of one of these villas can still be seen in the shape of the Trofei di Mario and Porta Alchemica.

 In later years many churches were built in the direct vicinity of the Basilica of Saint Mary Major.
 This church was originally part of the rione Monti, but came to be within the borders of the rione Esquilino in the year 1921.